michaelrambeau/it/src/documents/posts/2015-10-introducing-bestofjs.html.md

 syntaxHighlighter: true
 homepage: true
 ---
-Today I am happy to introduce the web application I built: [bestof.js.org](http://bestof.js.org/): a place to find the best components to build amazing web applications!
+I am happy to introduce the new application I built: [bestof.js.org](http://bestof.js.org/).

+bestof.js.org is a place where front-end engineers and node.js developers can find the best components to build amazing web applications.

 ## A bit of history